hunterhu/archlinux-firefly/README.md

 ## Flash the bootloader

-I have include the v1.33 Linux upgrade_tool, after entering loader mode or Maskrom mode, do the following on your board:
+I have include the v1.33 Linux upgrade_tool, after entering loader mode or Maskrom mode, do the following on your 32-bit development Linux host (e.g. Ubuntu 16.04):

 ```bash
 sudo ./upgrade_tool ul RK3288Loader_uboot_V2.17.02.bin